-3.7 Functional standar
+- 3.7 Functional standard

 - 3.7.0 Introduction

 - 3.7.1 Sanitary pipework

 - 3.7.2 Sanitary appliances below flood level3.7.3 Drainage systems outside a building

 - 3.7.4 Connections to a public sewer

 - 3.7.5 Conversions and extensions

 - 3.7.6 Sewers intended for vesting

 - 3.7.7 Ventilation of a drainage system

 - 3.7.8 Discharges into a drainage system

+- 3.7.9 Greywater recycling

-- 3.7.9 Testing
+- 3.7.10 Testing

-- 3.7.10 Wastewater discharge
+- 3.7.11 Wastewater discharge

-Every wastewater drainage system serving a building must be designed and constructed in such a way as to ensure the removal of wastewater from the building without threatening the health and safety of the people in and around the building, and;

-- (a) that facilities for the separation and removal of oil, fat, grease and volatile substances from the system are provided; - (b) that discharge is to a public sewer or public wastewater treatment plant, where it is reasonably practicable to do so; and - (c) where discharge to a public sewer or public wastewater treatment plant is not reasonably practicable that discharge is to a private wastewater treatment plant or septic tank.

-Standard 3.7(a) does not apply to a dwelling.
+standard Every wastewater drainage system serving a building must be designed and constructed in such a way as to ensure the removal of wastewater 3.7 from the building without threatening the health and safety of people in and around the building , and; (a) that facilities for the separation and removal of oil, fat, grease and mandatory (a) that facilities for the separation and removal of on, fat, grease and volatile substances from the system are provided; (b) that discharge is to a public sewer or public wastewater treatment plant, where it is reasonably practicable to do so; and (c) where discharge to a public sewer or public wastewater treatment plant is not reasonably practicable that discharge is to a private wastewater treatment plant or septic tank.
+Limitation Standard 3.7(a) does not apply to a dwelling .